JamarleyHub/clog/README.md

 It is fairly lightweight, mostly multi-threading safe and easy to use, making it suitable for both small and medium sized projects.
-IT is by no means an enterprise-grade solution, but it is a good starting point for when you need a small but functional logger.
+It is by no means an enterprise-grade solution, but it is a good starting point for when you need a small but functional logger.

 It focuses on the most basic aspects of logging, so it is by no means as feature-complete as other C implementations.